 Setting Intention-Based Goals

-- Reviewing your life path insights before setting new goals.
+- Reviewing life-path insights before setting goals.

 - Asking “Why?” for each goal: How does this serve my deeper purpose?